yashsinha1611/sfdocs_Build_AI/docs/Tracing/java.md

 <tomcat installation path>/bin
 ```
 Refer to [tomcat_setenv.sh](https://github.com/snappyflow/website-artefacts/blob/master/sfTracing/java/tomcat_setenv.sh)  for tracing specific configuration that needs to be copied to setenv.sh file.
-Make the file executable using `chmod +x bin/setenv.sh` and start the server
+Make the file executable using `chmod +x bin/tomcat_setenv.sh` and start the server

 #### Additional features available for Spring Boot Applications

-By default, transaction names of unsupported Servlet API-based frameworks are in the form of $method unknown route.
-To modify this and to report the transactions names in the form of $method $path, use the following in javaagent configuration.
+By default, transaction names of unsupported Servlet API-based frameworks are in the form of `$method` unknown route.
+To modify this and to report the transactions names in the form of `$method $path`, use the following in javaagent configuration.
 This option is applicable only for spring-boot based applications.

 ```
 -Delastic.apm.disable_instrumentations=spring-mvc